Q: Can podiatrists prescribe and/or administer tests for COVID-19 diagnosis?

 Q: Does APMA have guidance about providing telehealth services?

-Yes; watch our telehealth resources page.
+Yes; visit our telehealth resources page.
 Members may need to provide telephone services and online digital evaluation and management services during this time.
 CMS has announced major changes to services that podiatrists can furnish remotely under the 1135 waiver authority and Coronavirus Preparedness and Response Supplemental Appropriations Act.
 This waiver allows Medicare to pay for office, hospital, and other visits furnished via telehealth.
 This change means podiatrists can submit CPT 99201–99215 when these services are provided remotely.

 Q: How do I protect myself from contracting coronavirus in the health-care setting?

 APMA recommends you prepare following the CDC advice:

-Although you may not currently be experiencing COVID-19 exposure issues in your practice setting, now is the time to prepare for it.
+Although you may not currently be experiencing COVID-19 exposure issues in your practice setting, now is the time to prepare.
 Start by familiarizing yourself with these infection control practices in the event you encounter someone with symptoms:

 Q: Why are so many continuing education events being canceled?

 The CDC's guidance for large events and mass gatherings for the next eight weeks is to cancel or postpone in-person events that consist of 50 people or more throughout the United States.